Executor inputs and outputs

 # Append the circuit to the program

 program.append_circuit_item(isa_circuit)Next, append a second item that contains a parametrized qiskit.circuit.QuantumCircuit and an array containing 10 sets of parameter values.
-This amounts to a circuit task requiring a total of 10240 shots (namely 1024 per set of parameter values).
+This amounts to a circuit task requiring a total of 10240 shots (1024 per set of parameter values).

-# Append the circuit and the parameter value to the program
+# Append the circuit and the parameter values to the program

 program.append_circuit_item(